2022 ACG Advanced Leadership Development Program Participants

 Applicants will need to submit their curriculum vitae, personal statement of interest in participating in the program and a letter of nomination from the Chief of GI, ACG Board of Trustee Member, ACG Committee Chair, or Partner, owner/co-owner, or another senior managing role in a private practice setting.

 Applications will be reviewed by the ACG Institute and will be notified regarding their inclusion in the program (there are no registration fees for the program – it is by invitation only).

 2023 Applications: August 7 – September 15, 2023

 To choose the recipients, the Institute will assess the degree to which the applicant meets the eligibility criteria of the ACG Advanced Leadership Development Program.
 Applicants who are ACG members, based in the United States, and mid-career (10-20 years post fellowship completion) will be evaluated based on the following criteria:

-- Strong statements of background experience and skills development that demonstrate a strong interest in Advanced Leadership training and Public Policy
+- Strong statements of background experience and skills development that demonstrate a strong interest in Advanced Leadership training

 - A strong letter of nomination from the 1) Chief of GI at your institution 2) ACG Board of Trustee Member, 3) ACG Committee Chair or 4) Partner, owner/co-owner, or other senior managing role in a private practice setting, who has direct knowledge of the applicant’s qualifications and leadership potential.